naomirehman1008/portfolio/README.md

 Welcome to my portfolio!
 This is a collection of projects I have worked on recently.
 I also have a private repository of my favorite academic projects, please email me at naomiarehman@gmail.com if you would like to see it.

 #### Automatic Person Counter
-I created this while working with PinpointAVL.
-It uses C, C++, and two VL53L1X sensors to detect boardings and deboardings on buses.
+This project automatically detects and records people boading and deboarding a bus.
+It uses C, C++, and two VL53L1X to count passengers.

 #### Hardware Edge Detector
-I created this project for CruzHacks 2024.
-It uses python and SystemVerilog to perform edge detection on an FPGA.
+This project implements edge detection on an FPGA.
+It uses a 2D convolution with the Laplace kernel to detect edges, and USB and UART to send data between the host computer and the FPGA.
+The host program is in Python and the FPGA system is in SystemVerilog.

 #### Single Cycle 16 bit CPU
 This is a simple Verilog implementation of a single cycle CPU.